-With so many chocolates, high sugar drinks and high sugar bubbly to tempt you every where you turn, you need to spare a thought for the effect on your teeth and gums so the new year brings a positive and healthy start, not just aesthetically but internally too.
+With so many chocolates and high sugar drinks to tempt you every where you turn, you need to spare a thought for the effect on your teeth and gums.
+The new year brings a positive and healthy start, not just aesthetically but internally too.
 We don’t want you stay away from your favourite treats, just to be aware of how to minimise the potential damage.

 The issue isn’t the amount of sugar we expose our teeth too, its how often, so there is some good news!
 Constant grazing on high sugar food is never a good idea, so eating your chocolate all at once will be welcome news to the chocoholics amongst us!

 Recent figures show that in the two weeks leading up to Christmas, Brits spend an astonishing £52.8 million on chocolate alone.
 In total, the UK spends an estimated £256 million on confectionery during the holidays.
 A medium-sized selection box contains a whopping 81 grams of sugar.
 This equates to 270% of adults’ recommended daily allowance (RDA) of 30g.
 Other major culprits are Christmas pudding and the Yuletide log, with the average servings containing 139% and 43% of your sugar RDA, respectively.

 There are also hidden sugars in most alcoholic drinks, high in sugar is Prosecco and champagne but also in fruit juices, a suggestion would be to drink water as well, this will not only help your teeth but your potential hangover!